My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 You probably don't have many clothes that say "for love, not war"...

-Thanks to Emilio who created the graphics.
+Thanks to Emilio who created the graphic.

 I found that the buttons we usually use didn't fit here .
 So I wanted to change.